wm-france/data-anonymizer/README.md

 # ISRC Anonymizer

-Detects and encrypts IRSC columns in csv or excel files and generates the resulting table in csv
+Detects and encrypts ISRC columns in csv or excel files and generates the resulting table in csv

 ## Installation